abraaod/Raytracing/README.md

 ##### [Abraão Vitor Lopes Dantas and Henrique David de Medeiros](#author)

-# Project 1 - Basic Infrastructure
+# Project 3 - Ray-Sphere Intersection

 This is a project to Computer Graphics I class (DIM0451-UFRN).

-In this project, it was necessary to create the basic infrastructure to make the ray tracing.
-The first project was divided in three subprojects: create a Paramset class, that is responsible to take info from XML file to the project; add a structure to Camera, Film and Background; and generate two image outputs from two inputs (single color background and a gradient from 4 colors background).

-The ParamSet is a class that it's gonna help us to take the inputs of an external file, responsible to create our configuration and our world, that is pass in XML format.
-The class saves in a dictionary the attributes (keys and values) and then we begin to configure everything that we need.
+In this project, it was necessary to make the rays generated in project 02 hit the spheres that was defined in project's scene in xml.

+Implementation of the infrastructure of Primitive and Surfel classes.
 (Abraão and Henrique)

-After creating the ParamSet class, we focus on develop the world configurations, in the case: Camera, Film and Background's classes.
-They are responsible to manager the world that is gonna be created.
-We developed an Api class to handle those classes.
+Implementation of the intersection equation, between rays and sphere, from the values in the camera's rays object.
 (Abraão)

-The next step of the project, we had to generate an image with just a single background color (light blue sky, in ./scene/basic_scene.xml).
-And in the last step, we had to generate another image with 4 input colors, then we make an interpolation and we generate a beautiful gradient of those input colors, being each color in each corner of the rectangle.
+Insertion of the equation in the generation of rays along the spheres, as well as the printing on the output file.
 (Henrique)

-All generated images has type ppm, for more performance.

 ## Compile